Prioritization Table

 First, let’s take a look at the toolbar that supports you with prioritizing:

-This prioritizing table also supports searching for issues.
+This feature allows searching for issues.

 Basic search by issue summary, project, Issue Type, Status, and Assignee